affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 Purchase an appliance that gives you maximum warranty duration.
 After all, a 2 slice toaster is a candidate of malfunction; just like other electrical devices.

-With that, ensure that you buy a toaster that is backed up with at least 2-3 years manufacturer's warranty.
+With that, ensure that you buy a toaster that is backed up with at least 2-3 years manufacturer’s warranty.

 ### **2\.
 Size**